hnz1102/wakepcbox/README.md

 [![demo video](doc/videosum.png)](https://www.youtube.com/watch?v=YX_4e1eiLbk)

-This is small control box that it can wake up the PC using Wake On LAN.
+This is the small control box that can wake up the PC using Wake On LAN.
 You can just push a button, PCs will wake up from the power off status.
 There is no need to start up another PC in order to start up a PC with Wake On Lan.
-Wake on LAN packet are sent via WiFi LAN.
+Wake on LAN packets are sent via WiFi LAN.
-The Box has a battery, you can charge from USB Type-C port.
+The Box has a battery, and you can charge it from a USB Type-C port.
 Once charging full, you can use it for a month.
 If any buttons are not pressed for the specified time (default 30 seconds), the box will sleep automatically and conserve battery power.
 Up to four PCs can be registered.

 # How it works

 This box can send a Wake on LAN packet to the Wireless Access Point.
-To transfer the packet, Access Point need to be set `Bridge Mode`.
-If `Router Mode` is set, Access Point won't transfer to the wired LAN.
+To transfer the packet, the Access Point needs to be set to `Bridge Mode`.
+If `Router Mode` is set, the Access Point won't transfer to the wired LAN.

 ![fig1](doc/fig1.png)